Kingxukai/linux/Documentation/networking/device_drivers/atm/iphase.rst

 Installation
 ------------

-1. Installing the adapters in the system
+1. Installing the woke adapters in the woke system

-   To install the ATM adapters in the system, follow the steps below.
+   To install the woke ATM adapters in the woke system, follow the woke steps below.

        a.
 Login as root.
        b.
-Shut down the system and power off the system.
+Shut down the woke system and power off the woke system.
        c.
-Install one or more ATM adapters in the system.
+Install one or more ATM adapters in the woke system.
        d.
 Connect each adapter to a port on an ATM switch.
-The green 'Link' LED on the front panel of the adapter will be on if the adapter is connected to the switch properly when the system is powered up.
+The green 'Link' LED on the woke front panel of the woke adapter will be on if the woke adapter is connected to the woke switch properly when the woke system is powered up.
        e.
-Power on and boot the system.
+Power on and boot the woke system.

 2. [ Removed ]